isabeljansi/scheduler/README.md

 # Interview Scheduler

-A single page application project that allows users to book/cancel/edit appointments using React.
+A single page application project built with React JS that allows users to book/cancel/edit appointments using React.
 Combines a concise API with a Web Socket Server to build a real-time experience.

 ## Final Product